Sea Power: The U.S. Navy and Foreign Policy

 U.S. Foreign Policy

-The United States is a maritime superpower because its heavily armed warships can travel thousands of miles in a matter of days and linger around points of interest without imposing on another country’s sovereignty and, if desired, without provoking much attention.
+The United States is a maritime superpower because its heavily armed warships can travel thousands of miles in a matter of days and linger at locations without imposing on another country’s sovereignty and, if desired, without provoking much attention.
 This makes the navy an incredibly powerful tool, especially for responding to international crises.

-At the same time, the navy’s superior lift capability allows for the transport of firepower, fuel, food, and other cargo needed to sustain distant combat operations.
+At the same time, the navy’s superior lift capability, the ability to transport equipment and personnel over long distances, allows for the delivery of firepower, fuel, food, and other cargo needed to sustain distant combat operations.
 “The crucial enabler for America’s ability to project its military power for the past six decades has been its almost complete control over the global commons,” wrote U.S. Joint Forces Command in a 2010 strategy document [PDF].

 What is the navy’s role?